justindav1s/product_backend/README.md

 A basic shopping application for a store called "Amazin".

-Composed of three microservices, written in Java, using Spring-Boot, deployed as executable jar files, and exposing RESTful endpoints.
+Composed of three microservices, written in Java, using Spring-Boot (https://projects.spring.io/spring-boot/) , deployed as executable jar files, and exposing RESTful endpoints.
 The 3 services are :
 1. User : manages user logon
+    - this services can be found in ```app/user```
-2. Inventory : provides data to users about what's available to buy
+2. Inventory : provides data to users about what's available to buy, this comes in three versions (controlled by spring.active.profiles)
+    - this services can be found in ```app/inventory```, this service in three versions (controlled by spring.active.profiles)
+        1. Food only.
+        2. Food and clothes
+        3. Food clothes and gadgets

 3. Basket : provides basket fuctionality

 A frontend web application written in Angular5